KubaJerz/cheatsheet/README.md

 # cheatsheet

-List of commands I often use.
+For quick refrance: A list of commands I often use.